umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 Yang, Dean.
 "International Migration, Remittances, and Household Investment: Evidence from Philippine Migrants' Exchange Rate Shocks." *The Economic Journal* 118, no. 528 (2008): 591-630.

 Munshi, Kaivan, and Mark Rosenzweig.
 "Why is Mobility in India So Low?
 Social Insurance, Inequality, and Growth."
-Unpublished paper, March 2009. ({{% resource_link "509d9d4c-c433-469c-8124-95c8d59d948e" "PDF" %}})
+Unpublished paper, March 2009. ([PDF](https://pdfs.semanticscholar.org/f8e8/be763f6cb0cd1b1b10a24a2c935f613f9057.pdf))

 Banerjee, A. V., and A. F. Newman.
 "Information, the Dual Economy, and Development." *Review of Economic Studies* 65, no. 4 (1998): 631-53.